onikolaiev/ado.core/docs/Add-ADOWorkItemQuery.md

 ```

 ### -Name
-Name of new folder/query (Create set).
+Name of the new query/folder (Create set).

 ```yaml
 Type: String